JTG91389/super-crawler-exploration/README.md

 4. Discovery on ways to improve pdf scanning and compromise corpus performance, possibly using postgres as some form of a on disk cache.
 5. Script project setup in docker.
 6. add test coverage for nlpProcessor module
+7. Connect with a slack bot that will allow searching of slack threads, direct messages and channel messages